We are readers!

 - A sharing book - to enjoy with somebody at home (this can be read with, or to, the child) - discuss the pictures, enjoy the story, predict what might happen next, use different voices for the characters, explore the facts in a non-fiction book and, most importantly, have fun!

 Follow the link for further information about how you can help your child at home with phonics and early reading.
 Click here for the key information presented during at the 'Phonics and Early Reading' parent workshop.

-We use aspects of the Destination Reader model which is an approach to teaching reading which can be applied to all texts.
+In KS2, we use aspects of the Destination Reader model which is an approach to teaching reading which can be applied to all texts.
 It focuses on: